8 Climbing Vegetables That Thrive on the Vine

 This also means that you can grow more vegetables and have more exceptional produce.
 Another advantage of climbing vegetables is that they're easy to incorporate with other plants.

-After all, when vegetables are growing towards the sky, there is more space left on your hedges for flowers.
+After all, when vegetables are growing towards the sky, there is more space left on your types of hedges for flowers.
 The fact that climbing vegetables grow vertically protects them from a lot of soil-related problems, too.

 One obvious benefit is that the vegetables are cleaner; they're not buried under dirt, manure, or other fertilizer.
 By growing on pergolas, a wattle fence, or trellis, the vegetables are protected from being trampled upon by accident or otherwise.